-As an investor, just as the definitions shared above state, your job is to devote time, effort and energy to understand what you’re investing in.
+As an investor, just as the definitions shared above state, your job is to devote time, effort and energy to understanding what you’re investing in.

 Also, remember that the first definition shared states that you invest with the expectation of a worthwhile result.
 However, not all expectations are met in life.
 In investments, that happens too.